 Both Parents are Service Members

-One Parent is a Service Member and the One Parent is No Longer Eligible for TRICARE
+One Parent is a Service Member and the Other Parent is No Longer Eligible for TRICARE

 Your child should have his or her own ID card when in the care of a parent or guardian who is not eligible for TRICARE or who is not the custodial parent.
-Contact your local ID card office for more information if your child does not have an ID card.
+Contact your local ID card office for more information if your child doen't have an ID card.

 Shared Custody in Different TRICARE Regions

-If custody of your child is shared, and you and your former spouse live in different TRICARE regions, you should decide carefully which health plan option your child(ren) should use based on the amount of time they stay with each parent.
+If custody of your child is shared, and you and your former spouse live in different TRICARE regions, you should decide carefully which health plan your child(ren) will use.